sowrensen/butler/readme.md

    In the above case, you have to put depth value 2.
 If there is only one level of application directory, you can put 1.

+ - **COMPRESS_OUTPUT**: Self explanatory.
+By default compression is enabled.
+If you want to disable compression and prefer raw SQL output, set the value to anything other than 1.

 Output
 ------
-The script will read the database credentials from each of your projects `.env` file and will use it to generate SQL files along with all of your schemas and data for each of your projects.
-You will get the generated SQL file inside each of your projects `storage/app/backup` directory. _Note that, these files will not be replaced in the next run, instead a new backup will be generated and stored_.
+The script will read the database credentials from each of your projects `.env` file and will use it to generate compressed SQL files along with all of your schemas and data for each of your projects.
+You will get the generated SQL file inside each of your projects `storage/app/backup` directory.
+_Note that, these files will not be replaced in the next run, instead a new backup will be generated and stored_.
 The default file naming format is:

 ```
-<dbname>_2020-01-14_13_45_06.sql
+<dbname>_2020-01-14_13_45_06.[gz|sql|
 ```

 You can use these SQL files to restore data anytime.